stefanlester/stefanlester/README.md

 *Hi there 👋*  <br>
 *I am a Software Engineer working productively in dynamic environments. <br> Fluent in GoLang, Javascript and Typescript programming languages.
-My greatest assets are organization, communication, and the ability to learn quickly.*
+My greatest assets are organization, relentlesness, and the ability to learn quickly.*

 *:- ) CHIEF GAMER  <br>
 🔭 I’m currently working on (Skywalker: Go lang Framework For Web Developers)<br>